mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 <!---->
 Honestly, I really **did not want to ride today**.

-By the time I was done with work, chores and Saturday, it was almost 1400 and the weather had turned; dark clouds, the same cold wind and the odd drop rain.
-Every block ridden further was the question, "Should I turn back?"
+By the time I was done with work, chores and Saturday, it was almost 1400 and the weather had turned; dark clouds, cold wind and the odd drop rain.
+Every block ridden further from home was the question, "Should I turn back?"

 This feeling continued once out of the neighbourhood and on the bike path.
 Eventually, the question morphed into a statement like "I will ride outside for only an hour."